Quantum cohomology and toric minimal model programs: Minimal models and non-displaceable Lagrangians

 \item for each $j = 1,\ldots, n-1$, the inverse image $L_j$ of $\psi_j$ in $Y$ is Hamiltonian non-displaceable.
 The number of local systems making the Lagrangian Floer homology of $L_j$ non-vanishing, counted with multiplicity, is also equal to $d_j$; \item for $j = n$, the factor $T_{\omega_\PP} QH(Y)_{\PP,n}$ further splits

-according to a splitting induced from a tmmp $\PP_1$ for the base $Y'' = (X \qu_{t_n} G)''$ and fiber $Y' = (X \qu_{t_n} G)'$ with dimension jumps $d_{j,1}$ as in Remark \ref{induced} \eqref{induceditem}, and for each singular value $\psi_{j,1}$ in such a tmmp the inverse image in $Y$ is Hamiltonian non-displaceable, etc. \end{enumerate} \end{theorem}
+according to a splitting induced from a tmmp running $\PP_1$ for the base $Y'' = (X \qu_{t_n} G)''$ and fiber $Y' = (X \qu_{t_n} G)'$ with dimension jumps $d_{j,1}$ as in Remark \ref{induced} \eqref{induceditem}, and for each singular value $\psi_{j,1}$ in such a tmmp running the inverse image in $Y$ is Hamiltonian non-displaceable. \end{enumerate} \end{theorem}

 \begin{proof} Suppose that $\PP$ is a minimal model program corresponding to a presentation of $Y$ as a quotient of $X$ by $G$.
 By the main result Theorem \ref{main} $QH(Y) \cong \hJac(W_{X,G})$, and the latter admits a decomposition into components corresponding to critical points with fixed value of the tropical moment map from Definition \ref{tropmom}.
-Quantum multiplication is given by multiplication by $W_{X,G}$ itself, hence (a) and (b).
-By Lemma \ref{cross}, each summand has dimension that of the dimension jump in the given tmmp. (c) is Theorem \ref{wodisk}, with the multiplicity computed using Kouchnirenko's theorem. (d) is a consequence of Lemma \ref{fibration}. \end{proof}
+Quantum multiplication by $c_1(Y,\PP) = D_\omega \kappa_{X,G} ( c_1^G(X) )$ is given by multiplication by $W_{X,G}$ itself, hence \eqref{aa} and \eqref{bb}.
+By Lemma \ref{cross}, each summand has dimension that of the dimension jump in the given tmmp running. \eqref{cc} is Theorem \ref{wodisk}, with the multiplicity computed using Kouchnirenko's theorem. \eqref{dd} is a consequence of Lemma \ref{fibration} and Theorem \ref{wodisk}. \end{proof}